FREQUENTLY ASKED QUESTIONS

 How are children and families referred to your programs?

-We are a statewide 501(c)3, nonprofit organization with offices located in Des Moines, Iowa City/Coralville and Cedar Valley.
+We are a statewide 501(c)3, nonprofit organization with our office located in Des Moines.
 We do not have any national affiliations and do not receive any federal or state money, nor are we a United Way agency.
 We host special events throughout the year to raise funds, and we rely on contributions from corporations, foundations and individuals to support our programs and services.
 Individuals may donate money through their employer’s charitable giving program by recognizing Children’s Cancer Connection as a “donor choice.”
 If you’re interested in becoming a sponsor of an event, please contact us at development@ChildrensCancerConnection.org or 515-243-6239.

 What do your programs cost?

-We support the entire family through the entire journey by providing services at little-to-no cost for families.
-No one is ever turned away because of financial consideration.
+We support the entire family through the entire journey by providing programs at no cost to families.

 Can my child still participate once they are off treatment?